10 Masterful Email Marketing Campaign Examples

 Retention emails are designed to increase a person's engagement with your company.
 For example, you might consider sending a personalized coupon, exclusive content, or something else that makes them feel appreciated and valued.

-It’s one of the more effective forms of email marketing, as it costs less to retain a customer than it does to acquire one.
+It's one of the more effective forms of email marketing, as it costs less to retain a customer than it does to acquire one.
 In fact, it costs about seven times as much to obtain new customers as it does to retain them.
-It’s smart to make retention a big part of your email marketing plan.
+Making retention a big part of your email marketing plan is a strategic choice.

 Transactional email